abisop/nuttx-docs/en/components/filesystem/cromfs.md

 the volume header.

-Each hard link, directory, and file node in the directory list includes such a "peer offset" to the next node in the list.
+Each hard link, directory, and file node in the directory list includes such a \"peer offset\" to the next node in the list.
 Each node is followed by the NUL-terminated name of the node.
 Each node also holds an additional offset.
-Directory nodes contain a "child offset".
+Directory nodes contain a \"child offset\".
 That is, the offset to the first entry in another singly linked list of nodes comprising the sub-directory.

-Hard link nodes hold the "link offset" to the node which is the target of the link.
+Hard link nodes hold the \"link offset\" to the node which is the target of the link.
 The link offset may be an offset to another hard link node, to a directory, or to a file node.
 The directory link offset would refer the first node in singly linked directory list that represents the